How to Choose the Best Bedding

 Duvets don’t vary quite as much as pillows and sheets.
 Generally, you have two options: down and down alternative.

 Down duvets are the same as down pillows; stuffed with feathers for an ultra-soft feel.
 These duvets tend to be very warm, perfect for long winter months.
 However, that thickness isn’t so good for year-round comfort.
-Like the pillows, washing is difficult and the feathers can irritate allergies.
+Like the pillows, washing is difficult and the feathers can irritate your nose.

 How to Choose the Right Sheets